 3. The person's income from all sources exceeding the limits prescribed by subsection E of this section.

 4. The conveyance of title to the property to another owner.

-J. An individual is not entitled to property tax exemptions in the aggregate that exceed the maximum allowed to a widow, widower or person with a disability even if the person is eligible for an exemption in more than one category.
+J. An individual is not entitled to property tax exemptions in the aggregate that exceed the maximum allowed to a widow or widower, a person with a total and permanent disability or a veteran with a disability even if the individual is eligible for an exemption in more than one category.

 K. For the purposes of this section:

 1. "GDP price deflator" means the average of the four implicit price deflators for the gross domestic product reported by the United States department of commerce or its successor for the four quarters of the state fiscal year.